-Update: The new QLD strata laws will commence on 1 May 2024.
+Update: The new QLD strata laws commenced on 1 May 2024.

 Three things to know about new strata laws regarding forced lot sales: